Communicating with young members online procedure

 If we don’t answer your call straight away or it’s outside our office hours, please send us an email explaining your concern, or call us once our lines are open again.
 Please don’t text the out-of-hours number as we can’t see these messages.

-Digital safeguarding also means thinking about the information you’re sharing online about yourself and others.
-Be aware of online scams and make sure you know who can see what you’re sharing or doing online.
+Being safe online is about protecting everyone involved when we connect, communicate and share information digitally.
+Think about the information you’re sharing online about yourself and others.
+Make sure you know who can see what you’re sharing or doing online and stay alert to online scams.

 Check our managing information policy and procedure to make sure you know how to share personal data safely.